 Online casino sites are well regulated as much as any bank or financial institute would be.
-In fact, third party companies hired to run player verification checks are required to be vetted and licensed by the New Jersey Division of Gaming Enforcement.
+In fact, third party companies hired to run player verification checks are required to be vetted and licensed by for example the New Jersey Division of Gaming Enforcement.

-There might be some instances where people grow wary of the fact that few sites ask for all nine digits of your SSN and others ask for only four digits.
+There might be some instances where people grow weary of the fact that few sites ask for all nine digits of your SSN and others ask for only four digits.
 It shouldn't matter much, as both lead to the same information.
-When your personal information is matched with last four digits, it is enough to confirm all nine digits of your social security number.
+When your personal information is matched with the last four digits, it is enough to confirm all nine digits of your social security number.

 The casinos can collect your SSN restricting it to only the last four digits, only if they can match it to your complete number in the database.
 This is a regulation under IRS and FinCen for online casino sites.

 By any chance, casino sites could not match the four digits to your complete SSN, it would result in you not being permissible to play.
 Hence, if you are playing online poker then it means your complete SSN is confirmed.

 Offshore sites do require this information, just not at registration so betting without online without SSN really is hard to achieve.
 They will need this information when you are trying to withdraw money from your account.